junxit/us-congress-bills-116/bill.md

 ## § 5.
 Transparency of sports-hunted trophy import permits

 Section 10(c) of the Endangered Species Act of 1973 (16 U.S.C.
-1539(c)) is amended by striking “which is made under this section” and inserting in its place “under this Act for an endangered species or threatened species”.
+1539(c)) is amended by inserting “The Secretary shall publish notice in the Federal Register of each application for an exemption or permit which is made under this Act for a sport-hunted trophy of a species that is listed or proposed to be listed as an endangered species or threatened species.” after “section.”

 ## § 6.
 Termination of International Wildlife Conservation Council